Career Choices?

 I particularly liked electronics and applied for the old SEC and Telecom as a linesman and got through the process until the medical stage where I discovered I was colourblind!

-Apparently thats bad in the electronics field Laughing and although dissapointed I looked elsewhere.
+Apparently thats bad in the electronics field and although dissapointed I looked elsewhere.
 It made sense why I was always asking others what the bands were on resisters though.

 As I couldnt find a job breaking in virgins I applied to the Melbourne & Metropolitan Board of Works (MMBW) as a Boilermaker and Structual Steel Fabricator) So a 4yr apprenticeship was started followed by 7 years as a tradesman working on everything from construction to heavy plant repair to laying in mud under water mains welding up leaks.
 At some point it was discovered I was good on the TIG machine and spent a lot of time in a clean workshop making and repairing anything made from Aluminimum or Stainless Steel.
 Many pump stations built in the 80's around Melbourne have my handywork inside.